ctarmor/nx-coding-assignment-main/README.md

 - a poor mans editor to re-assign the user.
 - Apis now use state via reducers.

-I hope it's up to standards and we can chat abou it.
+I hope it's up to standards and we can chat about it.

 # Coding assignment